Family Code Section 271: Attorney’s Fees, Sanctions

 Divorces can be time-consuming and expensive.
 California encourages spouses to do their best to settle divorce conflicts as quickly and efficiently as possible.
 When spouses try to drive up the cost of a divorce they can be punished for their misconduct.

 In some cases, a spouse can be ordered to pay for attorney’s fees and court costs that are caused by their misconduct.
 California Family Code Section 271 can be a powerful tool for spouses involved in California divorce.
+If you need assistance with seeking sanctions, contact divorce lawyer Hossein Berenji today for a case evaluation.

 Recovering Attorney’s Fees in a California Divorce